(713) 977-9000

 How Are Rear-End Collision Settlement Amounts Determined in Texas?

 • Pain and Suffering: Not all damages are purely financial.
-Pain and suffering refers to the physical pain, emotional distress, and reduced quality of life you experience because of the accident.
-This factor is harder to put a dollar amount on, but it’s a critical part of many settlements.
-Severe injuries or long-lasting trauma (for example, chronic pain, PTSD, or scarring) generally lead to a larger pain-and-suffering component in the payout.
+“Pain and suffering” refers to the physical pain, emotional distress, and reduced quality of life you experience because of the accident.
+This factor is harder to quantify in dollars, but it is a critical part of many settlements.
+Severe injuries or long-lasting trauma (for example, chronic pain, PTSD, or significant scarring) generally lead to a larger pain-and-suffering component in the payout.

-Because so many pieces influence the final number, “average” settlements can be misleading.
-A relatively moderate injury case might settle around that $15,000–$30,000 range, while a catastrophic injury (like a severe spinal injury or traumatic brain injury from a high-speed rear-end crash) could result in a much larger settlement or court verdict.
-On the other end, very minor cases with no injuries might only pay out a small amount.
-The specific details of your accident, including the extent of your injuries, the clarity of who was at fault, the insurance policy limits involved, and even the county where you might file a lawsuit, will all impact the value of your claim.
+All of these factors come together when calculating a settlement.
+Typically, the insurance companies involved (or a jury, if the case goes to trial) will evaluate the severity of your injuries and losses alongside these factors to decide on an appropriate amount.
+Because so many pieces influence the final number, any “average” settlement can be misleading.
+For example, a relatively moderate injury case might settle around the low tens of thousands of dollars (perhaps around $25,000 or $30,000), whereas a catastrophic injury – such as a severe spinal cord injury or traumatic brain injury from a high-speed rear-end crash – could result in a much larger settlement or court verdict.
+On the other end of the spectrum, very minor cases with no injuries might only pay out a small amount (just enough to cover property damage and maybe a precautionary medical visit).
+The specific details of your accident — including the extent of your injuries, the clarity of who was at fault, the insurance policy limits involved, and even the county or venue where a lawsuit might be filed — will all impact the value of your claim.

 Settlements for Minor Rear-End “Fender Bender” Accidents